minego/phnx/README_DC.txt

 Modified preferences-assistant.js to added Honduras to trending locations (but doesn't work so commented out) Modified tweet.js, main-assistant.js, preferences-assistant.js, profile-assistant.js, status-assistant.js, convo.js, search.js, status-list.js, local.js, item-one-column.html, search.html and item.html to hide gif's in timeline but still show in details (to help with animated gifs slowing everything down)
-Modified profile-assistant.js to jump to top/bottom of panel when nav buttons are tapped in profile view
+Modified profile-assistant.js to jump to top/bottom of panel when nav buttons are tapped in profile view Modified main-assistant.js to add prelim code for js garbage collect on refresh and flush.
+Can't get it working yet.